Trauma & Attachment Therapy in Pasadena, CA

 Convenient, Accessible Therapy Wherever You Are

-I also provide convenient, secure telehealth sessions for clients across California.
+For those who prefer the flexibility of remote sessions, I also provide convenient, secure telehealth sessions for clients across California.
 Enjoy the flexibility of therapy from the comfort and privacy of your home.

 Individual, Couples, and Family Therapy in Pasadena, CA